back to top

 Russia's announcement, as articulated by Lavrov, marks a significant moment in the ongoing Ukraine conflict.
 By not pursuing other nations for endorsement, Russia is showcasing its diplomatic confidence and strategic patience.
 The world now waits to see how Ukraine and the international community will respond to this proposal.

-At the end of April, President Biden signed a $95 billion aid package for Ukraine, Israel, Taiwan, and US partners in the Indo-Pacific region, with $61 billion allocated to Ukraine.
-This underscores the importance of understanding Russia’s reasons for its special military operation in Ukraine.
+At the end of April, President Biden signed a $95 billion aid package for Ukraine, Israel, Taiwan, and US partners in the region, with $61 billion allocated to Ukraine.
+This underscores the importance of understanding Russia's reasons for its special military operation in Ukraine.
 Additionally, there are allegations of a plot to assassinate Zelenskyy to provoke NATO into conflict with Russia.
-Earlier reports indicated that the influx of Ukrainian refugees into Poland and Romania has led to increased prostitution and crime, amid Russia’s efforts to “denazify” and “demilitarize” Ukraine.
+Earlier reports indicated that the influx of Ukrainian refugees into and has led to increased prostitution and crime, amid Russia's efforts to “denazify” and “demilitarize” Ukraine.

 Muzaffar Ahmad Noori Bajwa